 More importantly, no-carve pumpkins will last a lot longer than just Halloween, and will spruce up your festive porch.
 So, whether it’s showing off your Sharpie pen skills or getting out the paintbrush, here are some easy DIY tips to make your no-carve Halloween pumpkin dazzle.

 If you're determined to carve a pumpkin, here are 6 things you can do with pumpkin guts and seeds.
-Also, why not grow your own pumpkins from scratch?
-My sister grew her own pumpkins for Halloween — and the results were huge.
+Plus, check out Joanna Gaines porch decor ‘minimalist and modern take on Halloween decoration’ — according to experts.

 No-carve pumpkin ideas